Benign Prostatic Hyperplasia (BPH) is a common problem that men experience as they age.

 Further studies have also emphasized the healing properties of ryegrass, stating that flower pollen extract could significantly improve patients’ quality of life if suffering from prostatitis.

 The extract of saw palmetto has been used for centuries in relieving symptoms of prostate enlargement.
 It is derived from a fan-shaped plant that is native to North America.
 Experts consider saw palmetto as a gold standard for herbal prostate treatments.

 The National Institutes of Health (NIH) has compiled numerous studies that support the benefits of saw palmetto.
 Experts agree that saw palmetto contain fatty acids, flavonoids, and beta-sitosterol that decrease prostate inflammation.

 Saw palmetto also alters certain hormone levels that affect prostate size.
-And unlike other medications, saw palmetto doesn’t change normal prostate-specific androgen levels.

 How much saw palmetto should you take?
 Experts recommend a daily intake of 320 milligrams of saw palmetto split into two doses.
 It may take 4 to 6 weeks for you to feel its effects.

 Beta-sitosterol is a sterol, similar to cholesterol, found in plant foods.
 It hosts a wide range of health benefits, especially when it comes to healing an enlarged prostate (BPH).

 Many studies have been conducted, reviewing the effectiveness of beta-sitosterol as a natural treatment for enlarged prostate symptoms.

 One 2000 review of four randomized, placebo-controlled, double-blind studies examined over 500 men suffering BPH.

 The results found that beta-sitosterol significantly improved urinary symptoms, post-void residual, and urine flow.